transpect/mathtype-extension/README.md

 # mathtype-extension

-An mathtype extension step for XML Calabash that converts a Mathtype Equation embedded in OLE-Object to MathML.
+An extension step for XML Calabash that converts a Mathtype Equation (MTEF) to MathML.

 Incorporates (J)Ruby mathtype gem: https://github.com/sbulka/mathtype